gildahl/Background-Game-Profile-Switcher/Readme.txt

 Understanding the Action List Table
 ===================================
 Each time you use the "Assign" button to create a new action, that action will be added to the Action List table.
-This table contains all of the actions which will become the active set once you save and close the Settings screen.
+When you complete the table, you may press the "Save list" button to save it.
+When it is saved, it will be saved in the \user folder as a *.bgp file having the name specified in the "Activity list name" field.
+By default this name is Arcade Controller (which will be saved as "Arcade Controller.bgp").
+Optionally, if you switch between multiple controllers for use with your emulator, you could save different action lists under different names.
+These can then be loaded in the future by creating a shortcut that provides the name as a command line parameter when launching BGPS.
+For example,

+BGPS.exe "Arcade Controller" or
+BGPS.exe "Gamepad"

 The Action list table contains the following columns: